-There's no entrance fee and parking is free at Ocean Beach.
+There's no entrance fee, and parking is free at Ocean Beach.

 If you're going there to play, take your beach toys, but don't think about swimming or surfing unless you know how to handle the dangerous undercurrents and sneaker waves.
-If you live in San Francisco, you'll know this but if you're from out of town, you need to know that you'll need more warm clothing than you think.
+If you live in San Francisco, you'll know this, but if you're from out of town, you need to know that you'll need more warm clothing than you think.

 More San Francisco Beaches

 Ocean Beach isn't the only beach you can visit in San Francisco.
-You can also go to Baker Beach for one fo the city's best Golden Gate Bridge views.
+You can also go to Baker Beach for one of the city's best Golden Gate Bridge views.
 Or try smaller, more intimate China Beach with another nice view of the bridge.
-Although it's technically in Marin County, Rodeo Beach is just north of the bridge and has intriguing pebbles instead of sand.
+Although it's technically in Marin County, Rodeo Beach is north of the bridge and has intriguing pebbles instead of sand.

 San Francisco also has a few clothing optional beaches if you enjoy that lifestyle or would like to try it.
-You can find their profiles and directions for getting to them in the San Francisco Nude Beach Guide.
+You can find their profiles and directions for getting to them in the San Francisco nude beach guide.